 The elegant trogon can be seen perched on branches or high up in the trees where it can look like a leaf, making them hard to spot for those who are not aware of their existence.
 The elegant trogon’s feathers are iridescent and beautiful, with colors ranging from green to red.

 They have long tails that they use as stabilizers when they walk around on tree limbs looking for insects or fruit to eat.
-Their long tail also comes in handy when flying between trees because it helps them steer and control their flight pattern while searching out prey or trying to escape predators such as birds of prey, snakes, large cats, and other small mammals.
+Their long tail also comes in handy when flying between trees because it helps them steer and control their flight pattern while searching out prey or escaping predators such as birds of prey, snakes, large cats, and other small mammals.

 The red-faced warbler is a small songbird that lives in North America.
 They are small, but they have an impressive voice with loud, high-pitched calls.
-When they sing, their feathers will rise to form a ruff around their neck and head.
+Their feathers will rise to form a ruff around their neck and head when they sing.
 The red-faced warbler has bright red patches on its face, neck, and upper breast, with light gray wings and a paler underside.

 The red-faced warbler, also known as the American redstart, is a small songbird that migrates from Arizona and New Mexico down to Central America.
 They can be found in mountainous forests up to 3,000 meters.